A GREAT Architecture for Edge-Based Graph Problems Like TSP: Acknowledgments

-In our experiments, we use a greedy heuristic as a baseline for solving the OP.
+{ [Greedy Heuristic for Orienteering Problem] In our experiments, we use a greedy heuristic as a baseline for solving the OP.
 This method prioritizes visiting customers that offer a favorable trade-off between prize and distance, while respecting the specified maximum travel distance.
 At each step, starting from the current node $i$, the algorithm selects the next unvisited node $j$ that maximizes the ratio

 subject to the constraint that traveling to $j$ and then returning to the depot does not exceed the remaining travel budget.
 This means that we mask all moves where

 exceeds the remaining travel distance.